loganmarchione/HamRadioNewbie.com/content/posts/2024/11p1/index.md

 ### What am I attempting to do?

-I am going to attempt learn about ham radio and obtain the most basic license (the Technician license) from the United States [Federal Communications Commission](https://en.wikipedia.org/wiki/Federal_Communications_Commission) (FCC).
+I am going to attempt learn about ham radio and obtain the most basic license (the Technician license) from the U.S. [Federal Communications Commission](https://en.wikipedia.org/wiki/Federal_Communications_Commission) (FCC).

 ## Why